 During COVID-19 SHRA transitioned to a desk audit review.
-Last year, SHRA began transitioning back to onsite inspections.
+In 2023, SHRA began transitioning back to onsite inspections.
+All 2024 inspections were completed onsite.
 See below for attached list of HOME funded properties onsite and remote inspections.
 The top priority this year is to audit the properties that were not inspected last year.

 In addition to annual on-site inspections and file reviews, SHRA also conducts "Pre-occupancy Meetings" during which staff meet with the developer, the asset manager, site manager, and resident services provider to go over all of the requirements laid out in the SHRA HOME regulatory agreement.
 Conducting this meeting helps to set the stage for long-term compliance by our owners.
 Following the Transition Meeting, Compliance Analysts conduct an initial site review to make sure that the tenant files have been set up properly and HOME rules are being complied with.